spacepy/spacepy/Doc/source/install_mac.rst

   brew install gfortran

-Homebrew does not have most of the dependencies required for SpacePy (in particular their numpy does not include the required f2py) so leaving them to pip to install is recommended.
+Homebrew does not have most of the dependencies required for SpacePy so leaving them to pip to install is recommended.

 You can install SpacePy (which will grab dependencies as well)::